AC JOINT ARTHRITIS

-The AC Joint or acromioclavicular joint is the joint between the outer end of the clavicle (collar bone) and the acromion (tip of the shoulder blade).
+The AC Joint is the joint between the outer end of the clavicle (collar bone) and the acromion (tip of the shoulder blade).

 What do you mean by AC Joint arthritis?

 This means arthritis of joint between the outer end of the clavicle and the acromion.
 The common types of arthritis which can affect the AC Joint are:

 This is the “wear and tear” arthritis that one generally sees with age.
 It is a degenerative joint disease and the most common type of arthritis seen in the AC joint.
 As a person ages, the water content of the cartilage (which covers the bone surfaces in the joint) decreases and the cartilage becomes less resilient.
 It thus becomes susceptible to break down.
 Breakdown products released from the cartilage can cause inflammation in the joint.
 Bones spurs or “osteophytes” can form on the margin of the AC joint.
 These changes together with the inflammation can result in significant pain.

 This is a generalised condition resulting in inflammation of the joint lining (synovium).
 This can occur at all ages and tends to affect multiple joints in the body.
 Symptomatic rheumatoid arthritis of the shoulder is typically seen between the ages of 35 and 55 years and is more common in women.
 Such patients often have associated arthritis of the hand and elbow.

 Post injury arthritis or post-traumatic arthritis is the type of osteoarthritis that occurs following an injury such as a partial dislocation or fracture of the outer end of the collar bone.
 Such injuries can result in irregularity of the AC joint surface.
 As a result this increases the wear and resulting in premature arthritis.

 What are the symptoms of AC Joint arthritis?